"I tried Google Ads and didn't see any response, basically it doesn't work."

 You probably noticed that your website scored particularly low on Google's mobile score.
 This is definitely the most difficult score to impact.
 Though it starts with thinking through and designing a unique experience for your mobile users.
 Depending on how you built your website I would see if there is content on your pages that could be hidden on a mobile experience.
 Also look at how your content is spaced out.
 While yes your website might be responsive and adapts automatically depending on screen size that does not mean you have a good mobile experience.

 If you asked me to help you with a website a year ago I probably would have ignored your message.
-Though I am excited about what Hubspot is doing to disrupt this space dominated by Wordpress.
+Though I am excited about what HubSpot is doing to disrupt this space dominated by Wordpress.
 So shoot me a message and let's see if I can help.
+Also if you are interested you can get a quick and free assessment of your website using the Website Grader below.